-Students must complete all general education prerequisites with a grade of "C" or better prior to applying to the program.
+Students must complete all Nursing Program prerequisites with a grade of "C" or better prior to applying to the program.
 Also, students must be in good academic standing and not be on academic or progress probation.

 Eligibility to be considered for the lottery is based upon state guidelines designed to increase the probability of student success.
-These guidelines reflect: overall college grade point average (GPA) of 2.5 for prerequisites, an overall GPA of 2.5 for Human Anatomy, Physiology and Microbiology, and no more than one repetition of any of these courses.
+These guidelines reflect: A cumulative grade point average (GPA) of 2.5 for all college coursework taken; an overall grade point average of 2.5 for the Human anatomy, Human Physiology and Microbiology prerequisite courses with no grade less than C for each course and no more than one repetition of any of these course; College level, transferable English, minimum of three (3) semester units with a grade no less than a C.